Logarithmic resolution via weighted toroidal blow-ups: Introduction

 \subsection{Acknowledgements}

-The author would like to express his utmost gratitude to Dan Abramovich for suggesting this project, and his continued patience and guidance throughout this project.
-The author would also like to thank Jonghyun Lee, David Rydh, Michael Temkin, Jaros{\l}aw W{\l}odarczyk for clarifications, corrections, comments, and questions.
-Finally, the author thanks Tangli Ge and Stephen Obinna for discussions during early stages of this project.
+I would like to express my gratitude to my advisor Dan Abramovich for suggesting this project, and his continued patience and guidance.
+I would also like to thank Jonghyun Lee, David Rydh, Michael Temkin, Jaros{\l}aw W{\l}odarczyk, and the referee for clarifications, corrections, comments, and questions, as well as Tangli Ge and Stephen Obinna for discussions during early stages of this project.

-\section{Idealistic Exponents}
+\section{Idealistic exponents}

-In this chapter, let $\mathds{k}$ be a field, and otherwise stated, let $Y$ be a $\mathds{k}$-variety\footnote{a $\mathds{k}$-variety is an integral, separated scheme of finite type over $\mathds{k}$ (following \cite{Har77})} with field of fractions $K$.
-Let $\ZR(Y)$ denote the Zariski-Riemann space of $Y$, as defined in \cite[Section 2.1]{ATW19} or Appendix \ref{appA} of this paper. $\ZR(Y)$ is a locally ringed space, whose elements are valuation rings $R_\nu$ of $K$ containing $\mathds{k}$ which possess a center on $Y$ \cite[Exercise II.4.5]{Har77}.
+In this chapter, let $\kk$ be a field, and unless otherwise stated, $Y$ is usually a $\kk$-variety\footnote{Following \cite{Har77}, a $\kk$-variety is an integral, separated scheme of finite type over $\kk$.} with field of fractions $K$.
+Let $\ZR(Y)$ denote the Zariski-Riemann space of $Y$, as defined in \cite[2.1]{ATW19} or Appendix \ref{appA} of this paper. $\ZR(Y)$ is a locally ringed space, whose elements are valuation rings $R_\nu$ of $K$ containing $\kk$ which possess a center on $Y$ \cite[Exercise II.4.5]{Har77}.
 We usually denote $R_\nu$ by its corresponding valuation $\nu \colon K^\ast \twoheadrightarrow G_\nu$, where $G_\nu$ is the value group of $\nu$.
 The monoid of non-negative elements of $G_\nu$ is denoted $(G_\nu)_+$.
 Let us fix some related notation for this chapter: \begin{quote}

 \end{quote} See Appendix \ref{appA} for a self-contained exposition of the aforementioned notions.